AllenShap/Az-k8s-Twitter_Bot-CICD_Pipeline/Deployment_Instructions.md

 **4.** Deployment is Successful and complete!

-Unfortunately, since this is a public repo, a big long ugly list of secrets needs to be created and set in order for anyone to replicate the project deployment ( never store secrets in code! ).
+Unfortunately, since this is a public repo, a long list of secrets needs to be created and set in order for anyone to replicate the project deployment since secrets should not be in code.

 The following values should be pasted with the values quoted (ex. "secret_value") into the GitHub secret values: